Undergraduate Academic Programs Assessment

 - Showcase examples

-The assessment of General Education at NC State is coordinated through the Office of Assessment in the Division of Academic and Student Affairs (DASA).
-In spring 2012, five general education competencies (Written Communication, Oral Communication, Quantitative LIteracy, Critical Thinking, and Creative Thinking) were identified by a group of faculty and staff and were vetted through faculty senate, the Council on Undergraduate Education, and the Associate Deans.
+The assessment of General Education Competencies at NC State is coordinated through the Office of Assessment in the Division of Academic and Student Affairs (DASA).
+In spring 2012, five general education competencies (Written Communication, Oral Communication, Quantitative Literacy, Critical Thinking, and Creative Thinking) were identified by a group of faculty and staff and were vetted through faculty senate, the Council on Undergraduate Education, and the Associate Deans.
 The Office of Assessment works with faculty partners across campus to share findings and encourage the use of General Education Competency data in making decisions to improve student learning.

 For example, the Office of Assessment and Department of English collaborate for the assessment of Written Communication Competency through the assessment of student products in ENG 101 and ENG 105.
 The Department of English has been able to use these data to shape curriculum decisions, and to identify specific areas for improvement to target in students’ work; most recently, this resulted in a targeted focus on areas of source selection and source integration in students’ writing.